 Migrating from CARTO Editor to CARTO Builder

-Welcome to CARTO Builder, a web-based drag and drop location intelligence tool for analysts and business users to discover and predict key insights from location data.
-The guide describes the migration of features from CARTO Editor to CARTO Builder.
+Welcome to CARTO Builder, a web-based drag-and-drop Location Intelligence tool for analysts and business users to discover and predict key insights from location data.
+This guide describes the migration of features from CARTO Editor to CARTO Builder.